 Spirit Airlines rejects JetBlue offer, backs merger with Frontier Group

-June 28 (Reuters) - Spirit Airlines Inc SAVE.N on Tuesday rejected JetBlue Airways Corp's JBLU.O sweetened $34.15 per share takeover offer and recommended that shareholders vote in favor of a merger with Frontier Group Holdings Inc ULCC.O at a meeting on Thursday.
+June 28 (Reuters) - Spirit Airlines Inc SAVE.N on Tuesday rejected JetBlue Airways Corp's JBLU.O sweetened takeover offer and recommended that shareholders vote in favor of a merger with Frontier Group Holdings Inc ULCC.O at a meeting on Thursday.

+JetBlue had on Monday included a ticking fee of 10 cents per Spirit share in its offer, raising the deal value to $34.15 per share, representing a 51% premium to Spirit's Monday closing price.

+"The latest offer from JetBlue does nothing to address our Board's serious concerns that a combination with them would not receive regulatory approval," Spirit Chief Executive Ted Christie said in a statement.

 (Reporting by Abhijith Ganapavaram in Bengaluru; Editing by Arun Koyyur)